 More useful tips to help improve fertility

 Both men and women should take a good multivitamin.
 Men will need at least 30mg of zinc in theirs.
 Vitamin C and an omega 3 supplements are also good.
 When choosing supplements, choose a good quality one from a health store than the high street chains or supermarkets.

 Maintain a healthy weight, women who are over or underweight have overall lower rates of fertility than women who maintain a healthy weight.
 The reason is that being on either end of the spectrum can cause irregular periods and interfere with ovulation.
 Keep and eye on your weight , exercise and eating a balanced diet is always better than fad diets.

 Deal with stress.
 This is often the number one reason why couples have trouble conceiving.
 If you are far too stressed or anxious, you won’t be absorbing all the nutrients you need to from your diet.
 Address the root cause of your stress and try to eliminate it.
 Exercise, yoga and meditation are great ways to destress.

 If you are able to then eat as much organic as possible, trying to get all the necessary nutrients out of your food.
 Organic meat is more expensive, try reducing your intake and buying less but good quality meat.

 Be mindful of the products you use around the home and on your body.
 Phthalates found in plastics and household and beauty products can cause disruption to our hormones, therefore leading to infertility problems.
 Do your research and choose natural beauty products which are phthalates free and limit plastic use – store food in glass if you can.

 Whether trying to conceive naturally or preparing for fertility treatment, there are a number of therapies that can help.
 Acupuncture has been known to help as well as hypnosis, reflexology and stress reducing therapies such as massage.

-I hope you have found this useful.
+I hope you have found this article on how to improve infertility useful.
 If you are trying to conceive and would like more advice or help, then please do get in touch.